 It’s the perfect option if you want an easy setup to check if opening an online clothing store is for you.

-If your designs sell, CafePress will look after all the billing, shipping, and general customer care for you and you’ll receive a commission (usually 5-10% of the sale price).
+If your designs sell, CafePress will look after all the billing, shipping, and general customer care for you, and you’ll receive a commission (usually 5-10% of the sale price).

-As an artist, you upload your pieces to your profile, and then shoppers can take your artwork and put it on any of the products that RedBubble offers.
-You get a commission on each piece sold, and your designs will live on forever.
+As an artist, you upload your pieces to your profile, and then shoppers can take your digital artwork and put it on any of the products RedBubble offers.

 Are you checking the clothes in your closet to see what you can sell right now?
 You should!

 Some of these websites and apps are getting crowded.
-You need to know the perfect ways to standout and kill the competition!
+You need to know the perfect ways to stand out and get ahead of the competition!

 1. Is it worth selling?

-Make sure you set your price right.
+Make sure you set your selling price right.
 While it may be nice to believe that you could sell your clothes for close to what you paid, it’s probably not going to happen.